AdobeDocs/campaign-standard.fr-FR/help/start/using/privacy.md

 >[!NOTE]
 >
->Pour en savoir plus sur la façon dont les règlements RGPD, CCPA et PDPA s’appliquent à Adobe Campaign, consultez [cette page](https://helpx.adobe.com/fr/campaign/kb/campaign-privacy-overview.html#whatisgdpr).
+>For more on how GDPR, CCPA, and PDPA apply to Adobe Campaign, see [this section](../../start/using/privacy-management.md#privacy-management-regulations).

 ### Confidentialité dans Adobe Experience Cloud {#experience-cloud-privacy}